River Derwent, Derbyshire: River uses

-The lower river from Derwent Mouth upstream as far as Derby was made navigable under an Act of Parliament of 1720, and this stretch opened to navigation in 1721.
+The lower river from Derwent Mouth upstream as far as Derby was made navigable under an act of Parliament of 1720, the Derwent Navigation Act 1719 (6 Geo.
+1. c.
+27), and this stretch opened to navigation in 1721.
 Traffic ceased about 1795 and the navigation was acquired by the owners of the competing Derby Canal.
 The river is no longer considered navigable, although the upper river is widely used by kayakers and canoeists who enjoy the fast-flowing water and the slalom course at Matlock Bath.

 The river was also used to power the many textile mills that were built along the Derwent between Matlock Bath and Derby.
 Initially, the need for water power was quite modest, for example Lombe's Silk Mill in Derby, which is considered to be the forerunner of the later cotton mills, only needed to use the power provided by a small mill stream, and Richard Arkwright's Cromford Mill, the world's first water-powered cotton spinning mill, only used a small tributary of the Derwent in conjunction with a lead mine sough.
 The later mills at Belper, Darley Abbey and Masson Mill were much larger and needed to harness the full power of the river to drive their complex machinery.
 This required the construction of large weirs across the Derwent that still remain as significant features in the riverscape.

 These sites were all important in the development of the Industrial Revolution, and Arkwright's innovation, along with several local competitors, is recognised today by the designation of the area as the Derwent Valley Mills World Heritage Site.

 The power of the Derwent is still harnessed at a number of these historic mill sites, producing hydro-electricity from turbines instead of driving mill wheels, with a recent development being the construction of a hydro-electric station at Longbridge weir, adjacent to the Riverside Gardens in Derby.